NOT AS WINDY, WITH AFTERNOON SNOW SHOWERS

 TUESDAY: NW 10-20 MPH

-TODAY: Clouds thicken.
-Afternoon snow showers or a light mix.
+AFTERNOON: Snow showers or a light mix...
+A slushy coating to 1/2″ of snow is possible.
 Not as windy.
 HIGH: 38°

 TONIGHT: Clearing skies.
 A bit chilly.
 LOW: 22